 Connect a water manometer or adequate gauge to the inlet pressure tap of the gas valve.

-In the control of the gas valve.

 Inlet gas pressure can also be measured by removing the cap from the dripleg and installing a predrilled cap with a hose fitting.

 With Power And Gas On: